The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 ✓ Formalising the procedures to be implemented for each scenario (occasional upgrade, early-booking, adding service, etc.) is essential to coordinate both areas and objectives

-✓ In Revenue Management, you have to test (and sometimes make mistakes) to know what each initiative can achieve and learn from your mistakes
+✓ In Revenue Management, you have to test (and sometimes make mistakes) to find out what each action can achieve and learn from your mistakes.

 Speakers at this conference: